pycondor/pycondor/docs/docs/Dagman.md

 Dagman(name, submit=cwd, extra_lines=None, verbose=0)
 ```

-The `Dagman` object acts as a container for `Job` objects. `Dagman` objects also handle any inter-job dependencies, such as parent-child relationships between jobs.
+The `Dagman` object acts as a container for `Job`  and other `Dagman` objects. `Dagman` objects also handle any inter-job dependencies, such as parent-child relationships between `Jobs` and other `Dagmans`.

 ### Parameters